ITfoxtec/FoxIDs/docs/get-started.md

 You can [create a tenant](https://www.foxids.com/action/createtenant) on FoxIDs Cloud or you can [deploy](deployment.md) FoxIDs anywhere yourself.

 > **FoxIDs Cloud**
-> FoxIDs.com is hosted in Europe as an Identity Services (IDS).
+> FoxIDs.com is hosted in Europe as an Identity Service (IDS).
 >
 > [Create a new tenant](https://www.foxids.com/action/createtenant) or [log in](https://www.foxids.com/action/createtenant) to your tenant.
 >